Pleural fluid from a young goat

 A blood transfusion was administered and a thoracocentesis was performed.
 The collected pleural fluid was submitted to the clinical pathology laboratory for analysis.
 Results and images from the pleural fluid analysis are provided below.

-Examine the representative images of the smears or view the digital slide (#2087) in the eClinPath Scopio Gallery and answer the questions below.
+Examine the representative images of the smears or view the digital slide (click on the image to the right) and answer the questions below.
 Note that the scanned slide is quite thick, so the best area to identify the cells is at the leading edge, which is the thinnest area.

 - Considering the predominant leukocyte in the fluid, what is your top differential diagnosis for this patient?

 - What other process is occurring based on the appearance of the macrophages in the figures?